jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

 The first mechanical tools such as weaving looms and drill presses greatly speed up production.
-However, they were so large and expensive that printers, blacksmiths, and farmers couldn't afford to own industrial tools.
-These specialists on Main Street gradually lost out to the industrial production line, and the big companies that owned them.
+However, they were so large and expensive that printers, blacksmiths, and farmers couldn't afford to own their own tools anymore.
+These specialists on Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
 They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production was so competitive not only did it chip away at "Main Street" economics; it also meant only a few companies could survive.
-If you've ever watched business news like CNBC, you've seen their per the minute stock price tracking.
-Every nuanced detail about sales and profits is reacted to.
-Most businesses, especially those listed on the stock market, must compete really hard to stay alive in the era of mass-production.
+If you've ever watched business news like CNBC, you've seen their per the second stock pricing assessments.
+Every detail about a company's sales and profits is reacted to in real-time.
+This shows how most businesses, especially those listed on the stock market, must compete really hard to stay alive in the era of mass-production.

-Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
+Digital devices enable a new philosophy, one that fosters not competition, but collaboration.
 Using computers and the internet for online collaboration is our future because it saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

+In contrast to the Industrial Age's race to survive, the Internet Age has a race to contribute.

-As discussed already, digital property never expires.
+Because, as discussed already, digital property never expires.
 If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from videos of his lessons.
-There's no reason to reprint enclyopedias, lectures, or movies.
-Instead, we can find problems without a computer program to solve them, books that are unwritten, subjects with no wikipedia page.
-Because of digital property humanity can collaborate as we continously update a repository of human knowledge, programs, and communication.
+There's no reason to race to reprint enclyopedias, lectures, or movies.
+Instead, we can find books that are unwritten, subjects with no wikipedia page, problems with no apps to solve them.

+Because of digital property humanity can contribute to a continously updated a repository of human knowledge and programs.

-We're several generations into the Internet Age, and items like smartphones, laptops, and smartwatches are everywhere.
+You can already see this world forming.
+Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, Facebook, and YouTube integrate so easily into our lives.

 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 ![old philosophy in a new world]((https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632) _The land of perpetual profit.
 We're never going to get there with Left/Right politics.
 [Credit: Philip Straub](https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632)._